kuzuanpa/Modpack-TerraFirma-Rescue-Unofficial/README.md

 - QQ Group Chat Number: 1046723658

 ## <img src="https://i.imgur.com/QOZGF4P.png" alt="Logo" width="20"> Like Our Modpack?
+Unofficial: kuzuanpa don't accept sponsor for this unofficial fork. if you think this pack is good,please consider sponsor the official developer.
 - TeamMoeg has developed and will maintain this Modpack for Free, but maintaining the servers cost money.
 Consider Sponsoring us at [Patreon](https://www.patreon.com/TeamMoeg) or [Aifadian (China)](https://afdian.net/@teammoeg)

 ## <img src="https://i.imgur.com/QOZGF4P.png" alt="Logo" width="20"> Support Localization